yaronski/counterculture/README.md

 # counterculture
-counterculture is a device I built with the help of many others during my time at the National Taiwan University of Technology (NTUT) in Taipei. → Digital Fabrication class by Prof. N. Tai, 2018/19.
+counterculture is a device I built with the help of many others during my time at the National Taiwan University of Technology (NTUT) in Taipei. → Digital Fabrication class by Prof. N. Tai. → 2018/19.

 ### concept
 ```